John’s linguistics are strange and difficult to picture in this verse compared with his word usage in other parts of his writings:

 In this instance John uses enteuthen and ekeithen which mean here and there.
 In John 19:18 he repeats enteuthen and enteuthen.

 Language to describe “sides” is not used in these passages.
-It is said that “middle” implies “two sides” but this is conjecture.
+Or is it?
 Middle (Grk. #3319 mesos) has a broad usage and can be used for “sheep in the middle of wolves” Matt.
 10:16, “the wicked in the middle of the righteous” Matt.
 13:49, “the middle of the sea” Mark 6:47, or “the middle of the city” Luk.
 21:21.

 This matters when there is a more specific word metaxu #3342 that means “between”.